Inferis/Inferis.github.io/content/posts/2015-11-01-no-sfo-to-fra-for-you.md

 The hotel had a full size palmtree instead. 🇺🇸

 I slept like a baby, gaining an hour in the process (DST!), and woke up pretty refreshed.
-Had breakfast, spend the morning at the hotel writing this blogpost and working a bit, since I had a feeling that without some settling-in time, I wasn't going to doing much of the planned work on Monday anyway.
+Had breakfast, spent the morning at the hotel writing this blogpost and working a bit, since I had a feeling that without some settling-in time, I wasn't going to do much of the planned work on Monday anyway.
 And I had to wait out the time until my flight, so I might as well be productive.

 During a quick Facetime call with my wife I found out my kids weren't as bummed about my delay as I had expected, although my wife framing it like "Dad's going to be a day later: this is not fun, but it's better than him not making it at all." might have had something to do with it.
 Which I guess **is** fair: a faulty braking system is no fun when landing, I presume.